 How can I help my child live with Down syndrome?

-Children with Down syndrome can usually do most things that any young child can do.
+Children with Down syndrome can often do most things that any young child can do.
 They can walk, talk, dress themselves, and be toilet trained.
-But they usually do these things at a later age than other children.
+But they often do these things at a later age than other children.
 The exact ages of these development milestones is different for each child.
-Early intervention programs that begin when a child is a baby can help the child reach his or her potential.
+Early intervention programs that begin when a child is a baby can help the child reach their potential.

 A child with Down syndrome can go to school.
 Special programs beginning in the preschool years help children with Down syndrome develop skills as fully as possible.
 Many children are helped with early intervention and special education.
 They can also enter a regular classroom.
 Many children will learn to read and write.
 They can take part in childhood activities, both at school and in their community.

-Your child may need physical, occupational, and speech therapy to help with his or her development.
-Talk with your healthcare provider, other families, and national Down syndrome support agencies to learn what to expect with Down syndrome.
+Your child may need physical, occupational, and speech therapy to help with their development.
+Talk with your child's healthcare provider, other families, and national Down syndrome support agencies to learn what to expect with Down syndrome.
 You can also learn what may be helpful in raising a child with Down syndrome.

 Special work programs are designed for adults with Down syndrome.
 Many adults with this disorder can hold regular jobs.
 More and more adults with Down syndrome live semi-independently in community group homes.
 They take care of themselves, do household chores, develop friendships, do leisure activities, and work in their communities.

 Some people with Down syndrome marry.
 Most men with Down syndrome can't father a child.
 In any pregnancy, a woman with Down syndrome has a 1 in 2 chance of conceiving a child with Down syndrome.
 Many of the pregnancies are miscarried.